spenfraz/aws-ansible-ctrl/README.md

 # aws-ansible-ctrl
-A basic Ansible control machine setup targeting AWS EC2 instance.
-(Manual setup in AWS Console.
+A basic Ansible control machine setup targeting an AWS EC2 instance.
+(Manual infrastructure setup in the AWS Console.
 Automated configuration with Ansible.)